Locking the size of certain visualizations

-When you create analyses, it is sometimes important to consider what the analysis will look like on screens of different sizes.
+It is sometimes important to consider what the analysis will look like on screens of different sizes.
 For example, you might want to avoid scroll bars in text areas, or make sure important content is not hidden.
-One way to control the layout, is to lock visualization areas.
+One way to control the layout, is to lock the size of certain visualizations.

 Arrange visualizations on the toolbar, and select